pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/control-plane.md

 {{% choosable cloud gcp %}}

 In order to run container workloads, you will need a Kubernetes cluster.
-While it is possible to provision and manage a cluster manually on GCP, their managed offering, [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/), offers an easier way to get up and running.
+While it is possible to provision and manage a cluster manually on Google Cloud, their managed offering, [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/), offers an easier way to get up and running.